tobek/laminae/notes.md

 - (Traveling) Carnival (is this CND already)
     - "Other common features of carnival include mock battles such as food fights; expressions of social satire; mockery of authorities; costumes of the grotesque body that display exaggerated features such as large noses, bellies, mouths, phalli, or elements of animal bodies; abusive language and degrading acts; depictions of disease and gleeful death; and a general reversal of everyday rules and norms."
     - in Roman Saturnalia, masters and slaves feasted together, or masters provided table service for slaves, also a time for free speech where slaves could say anything
-- Cemetery (same as prison plane?)
+- Cemetery/necropolis (same as prison plane?)
 - W40k teeming Terra - maybe LGC but that might not fit yet.
 LG would be ideal, but any L ok
 - Japanese garden
 - https://en.wikipedia.org/wiki/List_of_garden_features